-Rolled Oysters were created in Louisville, Kentucky.
-Three bivalves coated in batter called pastinga, then rolled into a cracker cornmeal mix and deep fried became a bar food staple.
-Italian immigrant Philip Mazzoni and his brothers introduced them at their saloon in 1884.
-With the purchase of a beer or whiskey, patrons received a complimentary rolled oyster the size of a baseball.
+Rolled Oysters were created in Louisville, Kentucky where they became a beloved barroom staple.
+Three bivalves coated in batter called pastinga, then rolled in a cracker/cornmeal mix and deep fried until golden.
+This hearty snack was introduced in 1884 by Italian immigrant Philip Mazzoni and his brothers at their family saloon.
+With the purchase of a beer or whiskey, patrons received a complementary rolled oyster the size of a baseball.
+Though the Mazzonis are credited with creating the dish, it didn’t take long for others to imitate it.

-Greg Haner, a fifth generation Mazzoni descendent tells a story passed down from the early days at the original saloon.
-“Italian immigrants would come here searching for a new life and begin as oyster rollers, living on the third floor of the saloon.
-It was open 24 hours a day and if they ran out of prepared oysters, they would go upstairs and wake them up to make more”.
+Greg Haner, a fifth-generation descendant of the Mazzoni family, shares an anecdote passed down from the early days of the saloon.
+“Italian immigrants would start out working as oyster rollers, living on the third floor above the bar.
+Since the saloon never closed, if they ran out of prepared oysters, someone would go upstairs and wake the rollers to make more.”

 How We Make The Rolled Oysters